The New llms.txt Standard: Are AI Agents Capable of Reading Your Content Right Now?

 - Important notes about your content and how to use it

-Right now, it’s a good future-proofing strategy to help you compete for your spot in generative search responses.
+Right now, it will help you compete for your spot in generative search responses.
 In the future, it might become a minimum requirement for your content to show up at all.

-Generative models regularly skip or misinterpret sections of content.
-This is because they try to conserve energy when navigating the web.
-That means using as few “tokens” as possible to respond to a query.
+Without directions, generative models regularly skip or misinterpret sections of content.
+This is because generative engines try to conserve energy when navigating the web.
+That means using as few "tokens" as possible to answer a query.
 A token is the smallest unit of text that a language model can process.
 Each one might be a word, a punctuation mark, or a bit of formatting.
 The fewer tokens needed to understand and summarize your content, the more efficiently an engine can use it.

 3. How llms.txt Actually Looks